 If your final destination is Sintra, then catch the urban train service that departs from Sete Rios train station.
 There are also train services to Setubal from Sete Rios train station, and these are operated by Fertagus (https://www.fertagus.pt/)

 Related articles: Lisbon taxi guide - Lisbon metro – Lisbon to Sintra guide

-Rede Expressos is the main intercity bus company of Portugal and their network of intercity buses cover all of Portugal.
+Rede Expressos is the main intercity bus company of Portugal, and their network of intercity buses covers all of Portugal.
 They operate modern, safe and clean coaches, and services are punctual, reliable and surprisingly inexpensive.

 Bus tickets can be purchased up to 30 days in advance and popular routes (especially at the weekend) do sell out.

-Note: There are many third-party bus booking websites, but often their tickets are for Rede Expressos (or associated companies, see below) and may include additional booking fees.
-It makes sense to purchase the bus ticket direct from the bus company.
+Insight: There are many third-party bus booking websites, but often their tickets are for Rede Expressos (or associated companies) routes and may include additional booking fees.
+It makes more sense to purchase the bus tickets directly from the bus company.

-In recent years Rede Expressos has acquired numerous competitors, within the same company are Eva (the main bus company of the Algarve), Citi Express (intercity services of northern Portugal) and Renex (expresses coaches from Lisbon to the Algarve).
+In recent years Rede Expressos has acquired numerous competitors, and within the same company are Eva (the main bus company of the Algarve), Citi Express (intercity services of northern Portugal) and Renex (expresses coaches from Lisbon to the Algarve).

 If you are travelling by one of these companies, you will be departing (or arriving) at Sete Rios.
 The only exception is Renex which historically departed/terminated from Oriente bus station, but these Renex services still pass through Sete Rios.
 Intercity bus tickets for these three companies can be purchased on the Rede Expressos website or from the Sete Rios ticket offices.